SilasStokes/silasstokes.github.io/docs/_posts/2024-03-03-pass-multiple-quick-action-objects-into-macos-shortcuts-with-python.md

 ```
 ![image of shortcuts where it displaying how to read a value out a quick action passed dictionary](/assets/images/2024-03-03-pass-multiple-quick-action-objects/deciphering-dictionary-input.png)

-So that's all the magic used in py-imessage-shortcuts currently; to extend it to allow images in addition, simply send multiple `--input-path` clauses and enumerate them in the MacOS shortcut.
-Here's the function I wrote in my pr to py-imessage-shortcuts:
+So that's all the magic used in `py-imessage-shortcuts`.
+To extend it to allow images, simply send multiple `--input-path` clauses and enumerate them in the MacOS shortcut.
+Here's the function I wrote in my [ pr to py-imessage-shortcuts ](https://github.com/kevinschaich/py-imessage-shortcuts/pull/4):

 ```python
 def _dump_file(recipients: list[str], message: str) -> None: